dockur/windows/readme.md

 ### How do I add multiple disks?

-  Really to create your additional disks?
+  Really creating your additional disks?
 Modify compose file like this:

   ```yaml
   environment: